-The hibiscus plant is a favorite among gardeners and landscapers because it produces showy flowers that enhance the beauty of any garden.
+The hibiscus plant is a favorite among gardeners and landscapers because it produces large showy flowers that enhance the beauty of any garden.
 As a bonus, the hibiscus flowers attract butterflies, bees, and hummingbirds.
 Another bonus?
 Hibiscus flowers offer therapeutic benefits to people!

 Hibiscus tea is an herbal infusion made with the crimson colored calyces (sepals) of the hibiscus flower.
-It brews a bright red-colored tea with a tart flavor.
+It brews a bright red-colored tea with a slightly tart flavor.
 Hibiscus can also be taken as an extract or in capsule form.
 The benefits of hibiscus may come from its antioxidant compounds, including anthocyanins and quercetin, but it also contains several plant acids, including citric and malic acids, which may explain the tart flavor.

 Hibiscus has a rich history of medicinal use in other parts of the world.
 In Africa, it has been used for skin health and to treat constipation.
 In Egypt, hibiscus is used as a diuretic to support fluid balance, and to support heart health.
 In Iran, drinking hibiscus tea for the treatment of hypertension is not uncommon.

 It is this last use that has given rise to real interest in hibiscus over the last few years.
 Studies from 1999 and 2009 found that people with high blood pressure who drank three or more cups of hibiscus tea per day had significant reductions in their blood pressure, on average a 10% reduction.
 In a study of Type 2 diabetic patients, participants who were not taking any blood pressure medicine, and who drank hibiscus tea each day, saw a 16% decrease in their systolic blood pressure.